In June 2020 Deloraine-Winchester Historical Society proposed the establishment of the Prairie Sentinels Park.

 All newcomers to the area were required to make their way to Newcomb to fill out applications for land and pay the accompanying fees.

 In 1886, with the construction of the railroad the land titles office moved several miles northwest to the current location of Deloraine.
-The location today is now marked by the south side of the Deloraine Reservoir.

 For more information on Newcomb's Hollow, follow the provided link Newcomb's Hollow